Table of Contents

 Why Cloud Cost Allocation Matters

 Cost allocation sits at the handoff between the Inform and Optimize phases of the FinOps Foundation framework.
-It's the precondition for every downstream FinOps capability: accurate forecasting, meaningful budgets, trustworthy showback and chargeback reports, and unit economics that connect infrastructure spend to business value.
+It creates fairness, ownership, and forecasting accuracy by connecting cloud spend to the teams and products driving it.

 Without accurate allocation, FinOps teams become a reconciliation function rather than a strategic one.
 Forecasts are guesses.
 Budgets are political.
 Optimization recommendations land on the wrong teams.
 And month-end reporting consumes days instead of hours.